Private Applicator Training Program

 The Montana Private Applicator license is specifically for applicators who want to apply RUPs on land they own, rent or lease.
 If this does not apply to you, you may need a different type of pesticide license.
 Other license types offered include:

 Certification and training for commercial, public utility, government and non-commercial applicators is coordinated by the MDA.
-More information on these licensing types can be found on the MDA Pesitcide Licensing page.
-Contact your MDA District Field Officer to learn more about obtaining a commerical pesticide license.
+More information on these licensing types can be found at the MDA Pesticide Licensing Program.
+Contact the MDA at (406) 444-4900 to learn more about obtaining a commercial pesticide license.